ilya2108/ls-web2/README.md

 - replaces Redux
 - caches fetched data, and fetches only when data has been changed in the server database

+Redux + Sagas
+- classic path
+- Sagas managable sideffects, easier to test, no callback hell like in Redux Thunk

 ---

 ## CSR vs SSR